 Guests were welcome to visit the galley during the dinner, so Dan and I went to see where all the food is prepared.

 Call it a German pub crawl, if you will.
-We took this optional excursion the last time we cruised and enjoyed it so much we signed up for it again.
+Viking offered a Brauhaus culture excursion so guests could experience Cologne’s beer culture first hand.
+We had taken this optional excursion on our previous cruise and enjoyed it so much we signed up for it again.
 It was so worth the €29.

-Needless to say, we were the last group to return to the ship, laughing and chatting all the way like old friends.
-I think the captain had been waiting for us because we left Cologne only a few minutes later.
+All I can say is that we were the last group to return to the ship, laughing and chatting all the way like old friends.
+I think the captain had been waiting for us because we left Cologne only a few moments after the gangplank was raised.

 - Next stop: Kinderdijk